How To Be A Good Director. Tips & Advice.

 “Here’s Johnny!”

 I bet you can name a few of the movies these lines come from.
-Each line is now a classic and each one was added by the actor.
+Each line is now a classic, and the actor added each one.

 Hell, even Johnny Depp’s entire comedic characterization of Captain Jack Sparrow from Pirates of the Caribbean wasn’t in the script originally.
 Depp decided Sparrow would be more memorable with a less serious bent, and he was right.

 These are extreme cases.
 Most of the time, actors will come to you with small things here and there that they want to try out.
-Maybe these end up being more truthful to the character or add shade to them that you didn’t originally spot.
+Maybe these are more truthful to the character or add shade to them that you didn’t originally spot.

-Just be open to change and don’t be afraid to change the script on the fly.
+Be open to change, and don’t be afraid to change the script.
 Make room for some experimentation.
 Many minds see more than one.

 Lead with the Positives

-Actors and directors are constantly in dialogue about performance.
-Your job is to communicate what you’re looking for and theirs is to perform it.
+Actors and directors constantly discuss performance.
+Your job is to communicate what you’re looking for, and theirs is to perform it.

 With that in mind, you have to recognize that acting is a very difficult job and that putting yourself out there in performance, with all eyes on you, can be trying.